salvi2005/STM32/README_UART.md

-# STM32 UART Communication (Register Level) 🚀
+# STM32 UART Communication (Register-Level Implementation) 🚀

-This project demonstrates **UART communication using STM32F103 microcontroller** with **register-level programming**.
+This repository demonstrates **UART communication using STM32F103 microcontroller with register-level programming**.
-The goal of this repository is to clearly explain:
+The goal of this project is to understand **how UART works internally without using HAL libraries**.

+This README explains:

+• UART fundamentals
+• UART data frame
-* UART initialization
+• UART registers
+• Polling communication
+• Interrupt-based communication
-* Serial debugging
+• Serial debugging
-* Polling-based UART communication
-* Sending and receiving data

-This project is useful for **embedded systems beginners** and those learning **bare-metal STM32 programming**.
+• UART error handling

 ---